-Console: They need to maintain positive attitudes and, be mentally and psychologically stable, and support each other to be and do the same.
-They must be empathic, soothe each other, and help each other build self-esteem and self-confidence in the project duties.
+Console: They need to maintain positive attitudes and be mentally and psychologically stable; and support each other to be and do the same.
+They must be able to be empathic, soothe each other, and help each other build self-esteem and self-confidence in the project duties.

-Conflict resolution: They need the skills to motivate and resolve conflict.
-Disagreements are part of any project, as each member has different ideas on how to perform tasks in the project.
-Effective team members can discuss issues, brainstorm ideas for resolution, and continue work in harmony.
+Conflict resolution: They need to have the skills to motivate and resolve conflict when it arises.
+Disagreements are part of any project as each member has different ideas on how to perform tasks in the project.
+Effective team members can discuss issues, brainstorm ideas for resolve, and continue work in harmony.